suni639/fraudbusters/README.md

 **High-level actions:**
 - Split the dataset into multiple subsets for different clients.
-- Simulate federated learning using TensorFlow Federated or PySyft.
+- Implement federated learning using the Federated Averaging (FedAvg) algorithm.
 - Aggregate model updates from clients.
 - Evaluate the global model's performance.